 These health centers, supported by federal funding, have spread across the country and now serve over 25 million people in 9,200 communities across America.
 In Louisiana, 34 community health center organizations collectively operate over 240 individual health care facilities.
-In 2015 alone, these organizations served over 340,000 individual patients and saw over one million patient visits.
+In 2016 alone, these organizations served nearly 385,000 individual patients and saw well over one million patient visits.
 From Tallulah to Thibodaux, Louisiana's Health Centers serve as a one-stop-shop for all of your primary care needs - regardless of insurance status or your ability to pay.

 Scroll below to learn more about Louisiana's network of community health centers - we hope you'll choose an FQHC for your next primary care appointment!

 An FQHC provides health services to those who have limited access to health care - although anyone is welcome!
 Unlike many private practices, FQHCs welcome low income individuals, the uninsured and underinsured, immigrants, seasonal farm workers, homeless, and those living in public housing.
 FQHCs obtain a large portion of their funding from Section 330 of the Public Health Service Act by HRSA, but they are administered by locally-based nonprofit organizations governed by a board of directors.

 FQHCs may exist in different forms: Community Health Center, Migrant Health Center, Healthcare for the Homeless Program, and Public Housing Primary Care Program.
 Some organizations operate as FQHC "Look a Likes."
 These organizations meet all the criteria of an FQHC but do not receive federal 330 funding.

 How do FQHCs operate?
 How much do they charge for a visit?